Integrated Approach to Wellness 1: Introduction to Yoga Calm

 This first in a series of Youth Instructor Certification courses will provide you with the basic knowledge and ability to immediately begin teaching PreK-12 youth yoga, mindfulness and social emotional learning skills.

 Overall, you will also learn more than 40 activities and class plans that can be taught in classrooms and other settings to help youth improve their attention, learning readiness, behavior, physical health, and emotional stability.
-Accessible to a wide range of ages and abilities, Yoga Calm activities were derived from decades of experience and validated in behavior classrooms, general education, counseling settings and homes.
+Accessible to a wide range of ages and abilities, Yoga Calm activities were derived from decades of experience and developed and validated in behavior classrooms, general education, counseling settings and homes.

 Meeting the Needs of Students and You!